Find help with Website Editing at ATSU

 Website editing with Adobe Contribute For all webpages on the public ATSU website that have yet to be redesigned by Communication & Marketing, Adobe Contribute is the tool used to edit content.
 The video playlist below show how to use Adobe Contribute.
 Additional Adobe Contribute questions can be directed to…

 Google Sites is a website creation tool that is primarily used to created ATSU websites for internal audiences.
-Google Sites allow you to add file attachments and information from other Google applications like Google Docs, Google Calendar, YouTube and Picasa.
-Groups can work together on a site to add videos, presentations,…
+Google Sites allow you to add file attachments and information from other GSuite for Education applications like Google Docs, Google Calendar, YouTube and Picasa.
+Groups can work together on a site to add…